- Fitness app industry perspectives

 To wrap up, the demand for fitness apps is growing from year to year.
 Thus, a fitness or workout app could be a good idea for a startup.

 Let's move on and look at fitness app types.

 To create a fitness app you need to choose its type.
 Fitness apps provide their users with different features: result tracking, motivation to keep going, socializing, and even education on the topic.
 It's like having your own affordable personal coach in your pocket.

 The performance features divide fit apps into three types of mobile healthcare apps:

 - Workout and exercise apps

-User data is displayed on the app screen and the app is usually capable to build charts, save routes on the map, and show user's progress.
+The app shows the user data on the app screen, and the app is usually capable of building charts, saving routes on the map, and showing the user's progress.

-Both HealthKit and Google Fit store and manage the following data:
+HealthKit app, that stores and manages the following data: